The Mission (1986 film): Soundtrack

+Release

+The film premiered in competition at the 39th Cannes Film Festival on 16 May 1986.
+It had its theatrical premiere in Madrid, Spain on 29 September 1986 before opening in 45 Spanish cities on 3 October.
+It opened in New York City on 31 October 1986.

 Reception

 Box office

 The film grossed $17.2 million in the US and international box office, against a budget of £16.5 million, which was the US equivalent of $25.4 million, making it a commercial disappointment.

 Goldcrest Films invested £15,130,000 in the film and received £12,250,000 in returns, netting Goldcrest a £2,880,000 loss.
+This contributed to the dissolution of Goldcrest.
+In South Korea, the film was a commercial success, recording 525,630 admissions in Seoul during its initial theatrical release.

-Critical
+Critical response

 The Mission received mixed-to-positive reviews from critics.
 The review aggregator Rotten Tomatoes reported that 63% of critics have given the film a positive review based on 30 reviews, with an average rating of 6.4/10.
 The site's critics consensus reads, "The Mission is a well-meaning epic given delicate heft by its sumptuous visuals and a standout score by Ennio Morricone, but its staid presentation never stirs an emotional investment in its characters."
 On Metacritic, the film has a weighted average score of 55 out of 100 based on 18 critic reviews, indicating "mixed or average" reviews.

 Vincent Canby of The New York Times reviewed the film unfavourably and blamed Bolt for its shortcomings, citing Bolt's tendency to "state points without dramatising them, in fancy locutions that must be the stuff of the nightmares of sensible actors", his stock characters who lack "dramatic identity", each personifying "a pre-set attitude", and his sentimental portrayal of the Guaraní, who "are condescended to as mostly smiling, trusting, undifferentiated aspects of Eden—innocents with sweet singing voices and a lot of rhythm."

-Robert De Niro would later say of The Mission, "I thought it was a really wonderful, meaningful story...
+De Niro would later say of The Mission, "I thought it was a really wonderful, meaningful story [...]
 The idea of this man changing appealed to me a lot.
 It was an amazing experience and I liked Roland Joffé a lot.
 He's a good director with a lot of heart.
 Some people thought it was ponderous but I thought it was a wonderful movie.
 I'm partial, and I don't usually say that, but I thought it was."